Table of Contents Show

-For military veterans and their spouses, VA loans have become one of the most popular choices for purchasing a home.
+VA loans have become one of the most popular choices for purchasing a home for military veterans and spouses.
 These flexible loans come with some significant financial benefits, not the least of which is being able to buy without a down payment.
 In 2017, over 740,000 military borrowers obtained a VA loan, which has only gone up since.
 But while the loan is undoubtedly one of the best choices out there, it may not be the best fit for everyone.
 They have pros and cons, which will have to be weighed carefully before deciding.
 Here’s what you need to know about VA loans.

 VA loans are a product of the US Department of Veteran Affairs, which will allow you to purchase a home without any down payment.
 Its purpose is to help veterans, service members, and surviving spouses to become homeowners.
 You can apply for them just as you would with any loan through a bank or private lender.
-Because the VA guarantees a part of the loan, lenders are better protected from loss and can offer generous borrowing terms.
-The lender will also be charged a one-time funding fee, which goes towards the loan’s cost.
+However, because the VA guarantees a part of the loan, lenders are better protected from loss and can offer generous borrowing terms.
+The lender will also charge a one-time funding fee, which goes towards the loan’s cost.
 This allows the lender to offer a lower interest rate and more specific qualifying parameters than conventional loans.

-There is a common misconception with VA loans that only veterans are eligible for them.
+There is a common misconception with VA loans that only veterans are eligible.
 That’s not necessarily the case, as you’ll see.
-Many parameters are used to determine if your eligible for a VA loan, such as having acceptable credit, sufficient income, and a certificate of Eligibility.
+Many parameters are used to determine if you are eligible for a VA loan, such as having acceptable credit, sufficient income, and a certificate of Eligibility.
 The home you plan to purchase must also be your primary residence.
 The only sure way to determine if you qualify for a VA loan is to talk with a mortgage lender that has experience with them.
 At the least, you should tick the box on one or more of the following:

 - You’ve served more than 90 consecutive days of active service during wartime.